Charles Poliquin Diet Tips and Review

 The problem is that cortisol results in muscle degradation and elevated levels suppress the immune response and lead to adrenal exhaustion manifesting in the form of fatigue, depression, insomnia, and illness—not good!

 Benefits of No Processed Wheat on Depression and Obesity

-If that is not abdominal bloating, out to 48″, what is?
+If that is not abdominal bloating, out to 48 or 50″, what is?

 Adrenal exhaustion he says can result in fatigue, insomnia, depression, and obesity, all symptoms that I have grappled with for many years, especially depression and obesity.